3dfiyMyLife/Lineux-Hotswap/CAD/README.md

 Refer to the printer carriage available or check under usermods section.
 Pls do check in discord as well.
 All carriages are designed to be front facing and utilising Dockslide.

 # Toolhead
 Currently, we offer a few hotends compability.
+Do check on discord for other hotends compability which may have been made by the community.<br/>
-Mellow V6 CHP
+Mellow V6 CHP<br/>
-Triangle CHC pro
+Triangle CHC pro<br/>
-TZ V6 3.0
+TZ V6 3.0<br/>
-E3D Revo Voron
+E3D Revo Voron<br/>
-Phaetus Rapido
+Phaetus Rapido<br/>

 # Docks
 Docks are optimized to be used with a dockslide.
 Do check with our discord for other types which may have been contributed by the community.